agrw/local-ace/README.md

 You can read, write and edit a text file from your browser.

 The tab size is set in url config using 'tab=number'.
-The text wrapping is set in url config using 'wrap=true or false'.

 Editing functionality is provided by ace - https://ace.c9.io/#nav=about